-Resolve Health is at the forefront of Nutritional Genomics, or Nutrigenomics, the study of the interaction of nutrition and genes, by offering healthcare practitioners an unparalleled depth of insight into personal dietary needs.
+Resolve Health is at the forefront of Nutritional Genomics, or Nutrigenomics (NGx), the study of the interaction of nutrition and genes.
+Out products offer healthcare practitioners an unparalleled depth of insight into personal dietary needs and exercise performance.

-The personalized medicine approach to healthcare will allow for more precise, predictable and preventive health care that is customized for the individual patient.
+The personalized medicine approach to healthcare will allow for more precise, predictable and preventive health care that is customized for the individual.

 A thorough understanding of these specific genes provides advanced medical practitioners and patients with uniquely personalized treatments for optimal health in the areas of:

 Resolve Health provides a platform for wellness and medication therapy management to self-insured institutions around the United States.
 To that extent, we have developed a proprietary software, IQRx®, to facilitate successful use of pharmacogenomic data for medication selection and management.
 Resolve Health also is an innovative leader in providing Nutrigenomics testing to self-insured institutions and healthcare consumers around the United States.

 NUTRITIONAL - SPORT - MEDICATION MANAGEMENT